-In the midst of the COVID-19 pandemic, many child therapists are shifting their clinical practice to online sessions.
-There are many issues to consider when conducting online therapy but most resources are designed for working with adults.
+In the aftermath of the COVID-19 pandemic, many child therapists have shifted their clinical practice to online sessions.
+There are many issues to consider when conducting online therapy, but most resources are designed for working with adults.

-In this 2-hour webinar, Liana will focus on optimizing the online counselling environment for children.
-She will introduce techniques that will engage young clients, help them express their feelings and communicate what is going on with them in developmentally appropriate ways.
-She will also offer specific strategies to help young clients cope with the current crisis
+In this 2-hour on-demand webinar, Liana focuses on optimizing the online counselling environment for children.
+She introduces techniques that engage young clients and help them express their feelings and communicate what is going on with them in developmentally appropriate ways.
+Liana also offers specific strategies to help young clients cope with the COVID crisis.

-Suggested viewing before this webcast: To familiarize yourself with some basics of tele-play therapy with children, we recommended you watch the following free YouTube video by Rachel Alvater before attending the webinar: https://bit.ly/2WJfjC9
+Suggested viewing before this webcast: To familiarize yourself with some basics of tele-play therapy with children, it is recommended you watch the following free YouTube video by Rachel Alvater before taking this on-demand webinar with Liana Lowenstein: https://bit.ly/2WJfjC9

 You Will Learn: